 Learn more: Paper Coils—The Art of Education

-Pep up a boring classroom ceiling with bright graphics to draw the eye.
+We love art ideas that help pep up an otherwise boring classroom ceiling.
+Take a note from this one that uses bright graphics to draw the eye toward the stellar artwork.
 Take the tiles down, flip them over, and work on the back (these are done in chalk and sealed with hairspray).
-Put them back up when you’re done.
+Finally, put them back up when you’re done.

 Learn more: Chalked Ceiling Tiles—Cassie Stephens

-This collaborative art project is inspired by street artist ThankYouX.
+Before beginning this collaborative art project, give your students an art history lesson on street artist ThankYouX.
 Kids customize their own cube, then all join together to make one amazing mural.